 It has been replaced by push in all but colloquial and nautical usage.
 The intransitive sense of "press or push forward" was in Old English.
 Related: Shoved; shoving.

-Shove off "leave" (1844) is from boating.
+Shove off "leave" (1844) is from the boating sense of "cause to move away from shore by pushing with poles or oars (c.
+1600).
 Shove the queer (1859) was an old expression for "to counterfeit money."
 Shove it had an earlier sense of "depart" before it became a rude synonym for stick it (by 1941) with implied destination.

 updated on September 02, 2022